dsanz/liferaty-docker-images-support-demo/multi-container/01_liferay+mysql+elasticsearch/readme.md

-The simplest multi-container application starts 2 containers using basic docker compose features.
+The simplest multi-container application starts 3 containers using basic docker compose features.

 ## Goal
-To connect Liferay to a predefined mysql database running in separate containers
+To connect Liferay to a predefined mysql database and a single elasticsearch, running in separate containers

 ## Requirements
 * Do not create child images unless strictly needed: use env vars and mounts where possible
+* Define an elasticsearch cluster, using most recent elasticsearch version for the latest available liferay DXP image
+* Connect liferay to the elasticsearch node
 * Tell mysql to create the DB if it does not exist
     * Set `MYSQL_DATABASE` env var.
 That name is fixed and can not be changed
 * Make DB to survive to container deletion